 The William Paterson University Nursing Department offers a Bachelor of Science Degree in Nursing (BSN).
 Eligible students who complete the degree may sit for the National Council Licensure Examination (NCLEX) for RN licensure.
 The department does not offer an LPN or an associate's degree for RN.
 The University admits qualified freshmen, transfer, second-degree, re-admit, and international students to the program for fall semesters only (Licensed RN’s – can be admitted in fall and spring).
 The admission process is highly competitive and a high GPA may enhance an individual’s opportunity for selection.

-For first consideration, candidates must submit all materials by the Early Action deadline of December 1:
+For first consideration, candidates must submit all materials by the Nursing Priority deadline of December 1:

 - Application, high school transcript and SAT/ACT scores.